philipbrowne/Voter-Info/README.md

 ##  <a name='Testing'></a>Testing

-Tests were written for Models and Views using Python's Built in [Unit Test](https://docs.python.org/3/library/unittest.html) Library.
+Tests were written for Models and Views using Python's Built in [Unit Test](https://docs.python.org/3/library/unittest.html) Framework.